top of page

 Executive Director

-Barak is the Executive Director & Co-Founder of Unearth and Empower Communities.
-He and his partner Sara create pathways to college, employment and entrepreneurship for Compton youth through engagement with STEM education and the arts.
-Barak, a revolutionary educator who disrupts broken educational systems, was handpicked to be the founding principal of a charter school in Oakland, CA (first high school built in over 40 years).
-Bomani and his team of educators created a school culture where 100% of senior graduates, African American and Latino students, earned at least one acceptance letter to a four-year college.
-A huge advocate of social emotional learning and what he calls heart, mind & soul work, Bomani curates safe and healthy spaces for communities to heal from trauma and to re-imagine a culture of living free in a diverse world.
-Bomani is a 3-time business owner, community activist, artist, published author & songwriter, cook, worship leader and lover of tennis.
-Barak earned his Bachelor of Arts in English from Dartmouth College and his Master of Arts in Educational Leadership & Supervision from San Jose State University, where he graduated with highest honors.
-He is married and has two sons.
+Barak is the Executive Director & Co-Creator of Unearth and Empower Communities.
+He and his partner Sara cultivate pathways to college, employment and entrepreneurship for Compton youth through culturally rooted STEM education and the arts.
+A transformational educator who disrupts inequitable systems, Barak was appointed founding principal of a charter high school in Oakland, CA where 100% of African American and Latino seniors earned acceptance to a four-year college.
+Bomani is an entrepreneur, community activist, published author & songwriter, chef, worship leader and dedicated tennis lover.
+Barak earned his Bachelor of Arts in English from Dartmouth College and his Master of Arts in Educational Leadership & Supervision from San Jose State University, graduating with highest honors.
+A fierce advocate of social emotional learning and what he calls heart, mind & soul work, Bomani creates safe, restorative spaces for communities to heal from trauma and envision a life of liberation.
+He believes, “Justice doesn’t need permission, for it rises to defend all humanity, especially those we neglect, harm and hate.”

 Sara Bomani